visorcraft/IdleHands/docs/reference/features.md

   - `apply_patch` for unified diff application across files, with touched-file validation and `git apply --check`/`patch --dry-run` safety checks.
   - `edit_range` for line-range replacement in one file (including clean deletions with empty replacement).
 - Live history stores compact tool-output digests while full raw output is archived in Vault (when enabled).

+## Automatic turn summaries

+When the agent completes a turn that involved tool calls, a structured action summary is automatically persisted to the Vault.
+Each summary captures:

+- The user's request (truncated to 120 characters)
+- Every tool action in the turn (using human-readable descriptions like `run: npm test`, `edit src/app.ts lines 10-20`)
+- The assistant's final response (truncated to 200 characters)

+This gives the model durable self-knowledge — it can use `vault_search` to recall what it did in previous turns, even after context compaction has dropped the original messages.
+Particularly useful for local models with smaller context windows where earlier conversation turns are lost.

+Summaries are stored as `system`-kind vault entries keyed by ask ID and managed via `upsertNote`, so repeated asks update rather than duplicate.

 ## Shared progress rendering